0-BSCode/react-firebase-ts/README.md

 ### TODO
 1. Set up CRUD operations with TodoModel (FE and BE)
-2. Set up Tailwind + UI Library
-3. Handle error responses from services and controllers
+2. Handle error responses from services and controllers